 GARRY CHARNY: It's come up in a report.
-I know of the unfortunate incident, but I can't recall the
+I know of the unfortunate incident, but I can't recall the details of it.

 The Hon.
 EMMA HURST: So there's a board report?

 GARRY CHARNY: Like all things, we get good reporting on what's going on, yes.